Colonial history of the United States: French and Indian War

-Ties to the British Empire
+Ties to British Empire

 The colonies were very different from one another but they were still a part of the British Empire in more than just name.
 Demographically, the majority of the colonists traced their roots to the British Isles and many of them still had family ties with Great Britain.
 Socially, the colonial elite of Boston, New York, Charleston, and Philadelphia saw their identity as British.
 Many had never lived in Britain in over a few generations, yet they imitated British styles of dress, dance, and etiquette.
 This social upper echelon built its mansions in the Georgian style, copied the furniture designs of Thomas Chippendale, and participated in the intellectual currents of Europe, such as the Enlightenment.
 The seaport cities of colonial America were truly British cities in the eyes of many inhabitants.

 Many of the political structures of the colonies drew upon the republicanism expressed by opposition leaders in Britain, most notably the Commonwealth men and the Whig traditions.
 Many Americans at the time saw the colonies' systems of governance as modeled after the British constitution of the time, with the king corresponding to the governor, the House of Commons to the colonial assembly, and the House of Lords to the governor's council.
 The codes of law of the colonies were often drawn directly from English law; indeed, English common law survives not only in Canada, but also throughout the United States.
 Eventually, it was a dispute over the meaning of some of these political ideals (especially political representation) and republicanism that led to the American Revolution.

 Another point on which the colonies found themselves more similar than different was the booming import of British goods.
 The British economy had begun to grow rapidly at the end of the 17th century and, by the mid-18th century, small factories in Britain were producing much more than the nation could consume.
 Britain found a market for their goods in the British colonies of North America, increasing her exports to that region by 360% between 1740 and 1770.
 British merchants offered credit to their customers; this allowed Americans to buy a large amount of British goods.
 From Nova Scotia to Georgia, all British subjects bought similar products, creating and anglicizing a sort of common identity.